Experience Mardi Gras 2023 at The Royal Sonesta New Orleans

-Royal Sonesta New Orleans is considered by many to be the most desirable location to experience the fun and pageantry of Mardi Gras.
-To assure that your stay is enjoyable and comfortable during Mardi Gras weekend, we have outlined everything you will need to know for Carnival Season.
-In the weeks leading up to Fat Tuesday revelers worldwide can celebrate Mardi Gras traditions safely by participating in virtual elements such as social media contests and live-streamed events.
+The Royal Sonesta New Orleans is considered by many to be the most desirable location to experience the fun and pageantry of Mardi Gras.
+Our Bourbon Street hotel offers luxurious accommodations and unbeatable service during the fun of the Carnival season.
+To assure that your stay is enjoyable and comfortable during Mardi Gras celebration, we have outlined everything you will need to know.

 Mardi Gras: Registered Hotel Guests & Visitor Passes